Welcome

 -January 22, 2006

-steady Thursdays with singer Quiana Parlor at Toucan Reef; and the debut of the Easy Way To Quit
+Thursdays with singer Quiana Parlor at Toucan Reef; and the debut of the Easy Way To Quit Smoking

-Smoking sundays at Lite Affair (on the square).
-Right away in February, though, the New Music
+sundays at Lite Affair (on the square).
+Right away in February, though, the New Music Collective will

-Collective will start the 2006 concert/event season with a huge concert on February 3rd. see below
+start the 2006 concert/event season with a huge concert on February 3rd. see below and the

 -January 9, 2006

-odds are good I won't be on a gig.
-But I will be preacticing, for there is much excitement on the
+are good I won't be on a gig.
+But I will be preacticing, for there is much excitement on the horizon.

-horizon.
 February 3rd is the next big concert for the New Music Collective.
-Guests from NYC as well
+Guests from NYC as well as two

 -December 2, 2005

-bring the family.
-The New Music Collective is planning a fundraiser at Redux on December 16th to
+The New Music Collective is planning a fundraiser at Redux on December 16th to help bring some

-dancing, and have even brought in dance instructors to help those interested in learning to dance
+and have even brought in dance instructors to help those interested in learning to dance Salsa and

-Salsa and Cha-Cha and other Cuban favorites...
-Look for some new video soon of the Empty Words
+Cha-Cha and other Cuban favorites...
+Look for some new video soon of the Empty Words Ensemble's

 -October 30, 2005